 Telephone books and cardboard can now be recycled year-round.
 The large green River Valley containers accept all types of paper, magazines, catalogs, mail, hard- and soft-bound books, brown bags, school/office paper, cardboard (please break down large pieces) and phone books.

-A green River Valley container is also located at the Municipal Building at 16099 Foltz Parkway.
+Green River Valley containers are also located at the Municipal Building at 16099 Foltz Parkway, at fire stations and Surrarrer Park.

 Disposing of Other Items